cheek-codes/restaurant/README.md

 https://user-images.githubusercontent.com/98113417/223342621-94e68c90-c510-433c-babe-b0b7726a4a04.mp4

-### Resto Diner is a sample restaurant site that I created.
+### Resto Diner is a sample restaurant site.
 It is responsive with dark mode

 ## What I used
 HTML, CSS, JAVASCRIPT